Libearty Bear Sanctuary

 Do you want to visit the Romanian bear sanctuary?

 The Libearty bear sanctuary – based in the oak forests above the town of Zarnesti in central Transylvania is now open to visitors.
-They have guides to show round groups of visitors on a daily basis and you can see the rescued bears enjoying life in the forested sanctuary areas.
+They are open in the mornings only and are closed Mondays.
+They have guides to show round groups of visitors and you can see the rescued bears enjoying life in the forested sanctuary areas.

 You can help by making a donation direct to the Romanian bear sanctuary at: http://www.ampbears.ro/